isomerpages/moe-broadricksec/index.md

         - title: 2026 e-Student Handbook
           date: 01 January 2026
-          announcement: As part of our PCK (Paperless, Cashless, and Keyless) philosophy, the school has created its second e-student handbook.
+          announcement: As part of our PCK (Paperless, Cashless, and Keyless) philosophy, the school has created its third e-student handbook.
 Students can download a copy by clicking the link below.
           link_text: Click to view our e-Student Handbook
           link_url: https://online.flippingbook.com/view/699914784/